Calais border barrier

-The Calais border barrier is an international border barrier under construction jointly by France and the United Kingdom designed to prevent illegal migrants from gaining access to the Channel Tunnel and from the port of Calais as a means of illegal entry to Britain.
-Construction, funded by Britain, began in September 2016.
+The Calais border barrier is an international border barrier constructed jointly by France and the United Kingdom designed to prevent illegal migrants from gaining access to the Channel Tunnel and from the port of Calais as a means of illegal entry to Britain.
+Construction, funded by Britain, began September 2016.

 It aims, in particular, to prevent migrants from entering Britain by stowing away on trucks and ferry boats.
 The wall will cut the large migrant encampment known as the Calais Jungle off from access to the port and tunnel entrance.
 The government of Calais opposes construction of the wall, preferring that the central government instead dismantle the Jungle because the illegal migrants living there place a strain on local resources.

-The $23 million cost will be shared by Britain and France.
+The $23 million cost was shared by Britain and France.

+Construction was completed in December 2016 after the Calais Jungle was dismantled.